harman20/Whatsapp-Clone/README.md

 # whatsappwebclone
-This is WhatsApp Web Clone
+This is WhatsApp UI Web Clone made using front end technologies